carolinebaldan/DRP-2022/index.md

 **Directed Reading Program 2022, by Elise Alvarez-Salazar, Caroline Baldan, and Kelly Stump**
 **Mentored by Marcos Reyes**

 For our project, we studied methods of finding rational solutions on elliptic curves.
-We can then use the rich group structure observed over the curve to show a special case of Fermat's Last Theorem, proving that there are no non-trivial solutions to a<sup>4</sup>+b<sup>4</sup>=c<sup>4</sup>.
+We then used the rich group structure observed over the curve to show a special case of Fermat's Last Theorem, proving that there are no non-trivial solutions to a<sup>4</sup>+b<sup>4</sup>=c<sup>4</sup>.

 You can view our poster [here](https://github.com/carolinebaldan/UCSB-DRP-2022/files/8788098/DRP_2022.pdf).
 ### Algorithm